Superbird-A

 Superbird-A, also identified as Superbird-1 before launch, was a geostationary communications satellite designed and manufactured by Ford Aerospace) on the SSL 1300 satellite bus.
 It was originally ordered by Space Communications Corporation (SCC), which later merged into the SKY Perfect JSAT Group.
 It had a mixed Ku-band, Ka-band and X-band payload and operated on the 158° East longitude.

-It was ordered in 1985 along Superbird-B, Superbird-A1 and Superbird-B1 on the very first order of the SSL 1300 platform.
+It was ordered in 1985 along Superbird-B, Superbird-A1 and Superbird-B1 on the first order of the SSL 1300 platform.
 It was also the first satellite of SCC and the second commercial satellite of Japan after JCSAT-1.
 It was used for video distribution, news gathering, remote publishing and high definition TV service to the main islands of Japan and Okinawa.

 Satellite description

 The spacecraft was the first satellite designed and manufactured by Ford Aerospace on the SSL 1300 satellite bus.
 It was based on the design of the Intelsat V series and offered a three-axis stabilized platform.

 It had a launch mass of 2489 kg and a 10-year design life.
 When stowed for launch, its dimensions were 2.41 × 2.58 × 2.20 m.
 With its solar panels fully extended it spanned 20.3 m.
 Its power system generated approximately 3,984 watts of power due to two wings with three solar panels each.
 It also a NiH2 battery to survive the solar eclipses.
 It would serve as the main satellite on the 158° East longitude position of the Superbird.

 Its propulsion system included an R-4D-11 liquid apogee engine (LAE) with a thrust of 490 N. It included enough propellant for orbit circularization and 10 years of operation.

 Its payload is composed of 23 Ku-band, 3 Ka-band, plus 2 X-band transponders.